dlee533/just-the-docs/docs/task3.md

 ***

+Version control and sharing your code using Git and GitHub are two of the most sought after skills that employers look for.
+By following the steps, you will be able to keep track of different version of your code as you work on a project and share them as required.

 ___Note: A Git repository must be set up beforehand.
 See "Creating a Git Respository and Connecting to Github" to set up a git repository___ (connect to the other page")

 ***